Embracing the Unknown: From the House to The HUS

 - create an entirely new market

 In venture we look for 10, 20, 100, 1000x returns… As such, only truly transformational businesses can return the portfolio.
 This means that only expanding the market and creating an entirely new market are interesting for us.
 The best businesses build value where previously there were no competition, no comparable costs.
 Uber, Airbnb, SpaceX, Tesla, ESPN — all these companies defined an industry, creating something from nothing.
-That is where money is made.
+That is where the money is made.

 This isn’t risk, however.
 Yes, it is risky, but not risk.
-Initial investors of Uber or Airbnb’s didn’t do odds of success , because there was no formula.
+Initial investors of Uber or Airbnb’s didn’t do odds of success, because there was no formula.
 All estimates were assumptions, with every investor and entrepreneur interpreting the risk differently.
-The best things in life aren’t risky, they are unknowable.
-That uncertainty is the difference between a 10x and a 10,000x investment… and in my experience, greatness happens when investors are uncertain and founders are 100% certain.
+The best things in life aren’t risky; they are unknowable.
+That uncertainty is the difference between a 10x and a 10,000x investment, and in my experience, greatness happens when investors are uncertain, and founders are 100% certain.

 The third unknown area of my job is where it happens: Iran.
 A country and an economy so chaotic that’s by nature is a paradoxical dilemma.
 Iran is a country of 80 million where there are so many ethnicities.
 It has occupied 1% of the world’s surface and is enriched with 8% of the world’s natural resources, not to mention it’s tremendous human capital potential.
-The country has the 4th rank in the world in terms of the number of engineers and about 65% of its population is under 35 years old.
-Yet, it‘s experiencing a roller coaster of ever-changing economic and geopolitical.
+The country has the 4th rank in the world in terms of the number of engineers, and about 65% of its population is under 35 years old.
+It’s experiencing a roller coaster of ever-changing economic and geopolitical.

 In 2016, then-US presidency candidate Trump frequently criticized the JCPOA, at one point panning the agreement as “the worst deal ever negotiated,” and threatened to withdraw the United States from the JCPOA if its terms were not renegotiated.
-Following his election, Trump reluctantly certified Iran’s compliance with the nuclear deal twice, in May 2017 and July 2017.
+Following his election, Trump reluctantly certified Iran’s compliance with the nuclear deal twice, on May 2017 and July 2017.

 On May 8, Trump formally announced the United States withdrawal from the JCPOA and signed a presidential memorandum to “begin reinstating nuclear sanctions” that were lifted pursuant to the JCPOA.
 President Trump also intimated that further, new sanctions were possible, asserting that the United States “will be instituting the highest level of economic sanction” and that “any nation that helps Iran in its quest for nuclear weapons could also be strongly sanctioned by the United States.”

-The reason I described my unknown areas is to set an example of how uncertain can situations can be, and also for the readers to understand that the optimum reaction to an unknown phenomenon is not always avoid it or even analyze it.
+The reason I described my unexplored areas is to set an example of how uncertain can situations can be, and also for the readers to understand that the optimum reaction to an unknown phenomenon is not always avoided it or even analyze it.
 It’s sometimes about embracing it.
 Every single decision we make changes us both individually and collectively.
 And unknown areas, like at the edge of what we can analyze and what we can’t is the place for our minds to find creativity and opportunity.
 These are the places that innovation can change a lot of things and can have great rewards.